coinfloor/API/BIST.md

 Params:

+* User ID - user ID
-* key - API key
+* API key - api key
-* core id - core id
-* tonce - tonce
+* Passphrase - passphrase
 * amount - amount
 * price - price
+* nonce - optional nonce parameter.
+If given, it must be positive
 * ttl - optional parameter that specifies a time-to-live for the order in seconds.
 If given, it must be positive and must not exceed 86400 (24 hours)

 Returns JSON dictionary representing order: